reiugit/FluentAssertionsForDateAndTime/README.md

 # FluentAssertions for date and time

-Date and time in fluent syntax.<br>
+Date and time in fluent syntax.

-Example:

 <pre>
   dateTime.Should().Be(3.February(2001));